Cghlewis/crystal_site/content/blog/data_clean_03/index.markdown

 The remainder of this post will provide an overview of how I would clean this data, integrating the steps we spoke about in the previous blog post that help ensure that our data is reproducible and reliable.
 Following the steps laid out in my data cleaning plan, I can start the process.

-Our raw data, along with a sampling of our data cleaning syntax are seen below.
+Our raw data, along with a sampling of our data cleaning syntax (written in R) are seen below.
 The actual example data and the full example syntax can be accessed in this [GitHub](https://github.com/Cghlewis/sample_math_proj) repository.

 **Our raw data**